What is Ri3D?

 FAMNM Ri3D also provides an avenue for University of Michigan students to combine what they learned through FIRST and throughout their college career and apply it to building an FRC robot.

-Our Ri3D team had a blast building our robot for the 2019 FRC game, Destination: Deep Space Presented By The Boeing Company!
-If your team is looking for insight for their build process, or you're just curious to see what we did, check out our documentation page!2019 Build Documentation
+Here, you can see the documentation for our Ri3D builds in previous years.
+If your team is looking for insight for their build process, or you're just curious to see what we did, check out our documentation page!